rossetti/KSLBook/docs/02-Chapter2.md

 ## Probability Distribution Models

 The `ksl.utilities.random.rvariable` package is the key package for generating random variables; however, it does not facilitate performing calculations involving the underlying probability distributions.
 To perform calculations involving probability distributions, you should use the `ksl.utilities.distributions` package.
-This package has almost all the same distributions represented within the `jsl.utilities.random.rvariable` package.
+This package has almost all the same distributions represented within the `ksl.utilities.random.rvariable` package.

 <div class="figure">
 <img src="./figures/Distributions.png" alt="Distribution Interfaces"  />